Dowdow/dowfiles/README.md

 # Clone the repo with submodules in your home directory
 git clone --recurse-submodules https://github.com/Dowdow/dowfiles.git
+# If you forgot the --recurse-submodules option
+git submodule update --init

 # Install the config with symlinks
 cd dowfiles